pancht/ngrobo/README.rst

     mkdir <project-name>

+- Example:
-- Example: If you want to develop autotests for the project, Dream, you can create directory and change directory to `dream` as following:
+    If you want to develop autotests for the project, *Dream*.
+    You can create directory and change directory to *dream* as following:

 .. code-block:: bash